Flash3388/FlashLib/README.md

 FlashLib is here to help the community in the development of robotics solutions, and thus supports an open and welcoming envirnoment for users and developers.
 We expect everyone to act with respect and according to our code of conduct.

-Please see [CODE_OF_CONDUCT.md](CODE_OF_CONDUCT.md) for further information about our code of conduct.
+Please see [CODE_OF_CONDUCT.md](CODE_OF_CONDUCT.md) for information about our code of conduct.

 ## Contributing

 As an open-source project we readily welcome any one wanting to contribute.
 But in order to maintain organization we have a few rules and guidelines for contributions.

-Please see [CONTRIBUTING.md](CONTRIBUTING.md) with you are interested in contributing to this project.
+Please see [CONTRIBUTING.md](CONTRIBUTING.md) if you are interested in contributing to this project.

 ## Disclaimer

-The FlashLib uses the following libraries, but those libraries do not belong to us:
+FlashLib uses the following libraries, but those libraries do not belong to us:
 - WPILib: WPILib is a robotics library for FRC teams created by the Worcester Polytechnic Institute: https://github.com/wpilibsuite/allwpilib
 - Bulldog: Bulldog is an IO library for Raspberry PI and BeagleBone Black created by Datenheld: https://github.com/Datenheld/Bulldog
 - OpenCV: OpenCV is an open source computer vision library: https://github.com/opencv/opencv